Ever wondered what goes into looking after a museum collection?

 A military museum is quite specialised, how do you bring it to a broader audience?

 We bring it to life with the stories.
 It’s all about human stories at the end of the day, it’s all social history.
-We do have a traditional regimental collection with lots of uniform and equipment, but behind it all, is human stories which connect people.
+We do have a traditional regimental collection with lots of uniforms and equipment, but behind it all are human stories which connect people.
 We create lots of ways for non-military people to get involved and interested in the collection, it’s a conversation starter and a visit can connect all ages in a family – it’s a place where the oldest member of the family to the youngest member can truly connect with the collection.

 What does a typical working day at Bodmin Keep involve?

 There is no such thing as a typical working day, and I never really know what’s going to happen in a day – but I like the variety.

 My day usually starts like most people’s by checking emails, and if we’re open to public then next I will open up the museum; turn on lights and get the areas ready for the visiting public etc. If it’s a day where I am working on the collection, then I could be up in the attic – in our collections store, re-packing objects.
 If I’m working on the visitor side, I might be in-putting data or producing end of month figures for example.
 And then with my IT hat on for instance – I’ve just spent this morning running around dealing with upgrades to computers and looking at office licences – so as you can see, there’s no such thing as a ‘typical day’ – and that’s exactly what I love about it!

 What’s the biggest challenge of your job at Bodmin Keep?